bathoralsurgeryclinic.co.uk

 Could there be any after-effects?

-This depends on the nature of your operation; if there are any issues in particular to be aware of they will be discussed with you beforehand.
+This depends on the nature of your operation; if there are any issues in particular to be aware of this will be discussed with you beforehand.
+Your dentist will have supplied a standard x-ray image of your tooth/teeth but sometimes a more detailed 3-D view will be required using a cone beam computed tomography (CBCT) scan.
+The findings of this imaging will be discussed during your consultation.

 There may be swelling, bruising and discomfort in the area of the surgery together with some limitation in jaw opening.
 The bruising is usually at its most obvious 2 to 5 days after the procedure and will vary between patients; it normally resolves after 7 to 10 days.

-Occasionally an impacted lower wisdom tooth can be very close to nerves supplying the lower teeth, lip, chin, cheek and tongue.
-These can get bruised when the tooth is removed, resulting in some altered sensation (eg, numbness or tingling) in these areas.
+Occasionally an impacted lower wisdom tooth can be very close to the nerves that carry sensation from the lower teeth, lip, cheek and chin and sensation/taste from the tongue.
+These nerves can get bruised when the tooth is removed, leading to tingling, numbness, altered taste or pain in these areas.

-This change in sensation only affects 2-5% of patients and is usually temporary.
-It can take up to 6 months to fully resolve itself and only very rarely becomes permanent.
-If this is a factor for you to be aware of due to the proximity of your wisdom tooth to these nerves we will discuss it with you during your consultation.
+These changes in sensation only affect 2-5% of patients and are usually temporary.
+They can take up to 6 months to fully resolve and only very rarely become permanent.
+If this is a factor for you to be aware of due to the proximity of your wisdom tooth to these nerves we will discuss this with you during your consultation.

 The roots of upper wisdom teeth can be very close to the air space (antrum) within the cheekbone leading to the risk of a communication developing between this air space and the mouth following the removal of such a tooth.
 The likelihood of this can be very much reduced by avoiding vigorous sneezing or nose blowing for the first 2 to 3 weeks following the procedure.